6th Division (Yugoslav Partisans): First operations (November 1942 - January 1943)

 After the establishment, the units of the 6th Lika Division took part in the joint actions of the 1st Bosnian and the 1st Croatian Corps in the valleys of the Sana and Una rivers at the end of November 1942.
 The 1st and 2nd Lika Brigades, in cooperation with two brigades of the 7th Banija Division, took part in the attack on the Croatian Home Guard garrison in Dvor na Uni from November 26 to 29, but they failed because of an intervention of stronger enemy forces from Kostajnica.
-During that time, the 3rd Lika Brigade took part in the battles near Bosansko Grahov and Golubić.
+During that time, the 3rd Lika Brigade took part in the battles near Bosansko Grahovo and Golubić.
 After this, the units of the 6th Lika Division concentrated in Lika in December 1942 where they carried out attacks on Italian, Ustaše, Home Guard and Chetnik forces until mid-January 1943.

-Case White (January - March 1943)
+Operation Weiss (January - March 1943)

-During the first phase of Case White, units of the 6th Lika Division and the Lika Partisan Detachment fought hard in the heavy snow and severe cold and slowed the advance of Italian divisions - the 12th Infantry Division Sassari and the 13th Infantry Division Re, which tried to penetrate the liberated territory of Lika and further towards Bosanski Petrovac with Ustaše and Chetnik forces.
+During the first phase of Operation Weiss, units of the 6th Lika Division and the Lika Partisan Detachment fought hard in the heavy snow and severe cold and slowed the advance of Italian divisions - the 12th Infantry Division Sassari and the 13th Infantry Division Re, which tried to penetrate the liberated territory of Lika and further towards Bosanski Petrovac with Ustaše and Chetnik forces.
 The 6th Lika Division in cooperation with the units of 8th Kordun Division managed to carry out a successful counterattack against Italian Division Sassari near Gornji Lapac between 18 and 21 February 1943.
 In these battles, 470 enemy soldiers were killed or injured and a large amount of military equipment was seized.
 The 6th Division continued a counter-offensive in a wide area from Knin to Otočac, they captured parts of Northern Dalmatia and all of Lika except for Gospić.
 They also destroyed the railway in Lika.
 During this counter-offensive, more than 1,200 enemy soldiers were imprisoned and artillery pieces, mortars, machine guns and rifles were seized.
 During the night between 2 and 3 March 1943, the 6th Division together with two brigades of 8th Division attacked 5,000 men-strong Ustaše garrison in Gospić but they failed to capture it.